Trist0ne/T500xVORON/README.md

 1. Once Klipper has successfully loaded and can interface with the U2C and SB2209, navigate to the machine page of the web UI and press 'sync endstops'
 2. Endstop Z should be 'OPEN'
 3. By hand, move the toolhead up to the top of it's travel to trigger the CNC TAP sensor.
 Hold it in place and click the 'sync enstops' button.
 Endstop Z should now be marked as 'CLOSED'
+4. Additionally, there should be a blue light on the rear of the TAP sensor that turns red when triggered.
+If this doesn't happen, you've either wired the sensor wrong or it is faulty.

 #### Sensorless Homing Configuration
 **DO THIS BEFORE ATTEMPTING TO HOME THE PRINTER**
 1. Follow the guide located [here](https://docs.vorondesign.com/community/howto/clee/sensorless_xy_homing.html) to calibrate the sensorless homing.
 * The default configurations are made to work with sensorless homing, and are largely preconfigured.
 You can start from "Finding the right StallGuard threshold".
 You do not need to add sensorless homing macros, I built them in.
+Ensure that your sensitivity numbers are high enough that you do not damage the printer, but low enough that the machine is consistently able to home itself.

 #### Z Offset Configuration
 Update your Z offset